torchbox/wagtail-wordpress-import/docs/tooling.md

 # app and page_model are required arguments
 ```

-This script will run until all pages have been deleted and displays the  progress in the console.
+This script will run until all pages of [app].[model] have been deleted and displays the progress in the console.

+**WARNING:** It will also delete any pages you have created in the Wagtail admin.

-## Useful django shell commands
+## Useful Django shell commands

-To start the django shell run
+To start the Django shell run

 ```bash
 python manage.py shell
 ```

-The commands below are destructive, there's no going back!

-### Delete all imported images
+### Delete all images

+**WARNING:** This command is destructive and will delete all images, there's no going back!

 ```python
 from wagtail.images.models import Image